-Just like any other purchase you make, it is smart to be patient while looking for an RV until you find a great deal that is just too good to pass up.
+Like any other purchase, it is smart to be patient while looking for an RV until you find a great deal that is just too good to pass up.
 Often, RV dealers will put the previous model year inventory on sale when the new models are set to arrive, so keep your eye out for any upcoming sale events.
 Also, the end of the summer season is usually a common time to see sale prices, and dealers may be more-willing to negotiate in the fall as they are heading into the quiet winter months.
-Since finding a sale on your RV purchase could potentially save you thousands of dollars, it is certainly worth the effort to locate a great price before making the purchase.
+Since finding a sale on your RV purchase could save you thousands of dollars, it is worth the effort to locate a great price before making the purchase.

 You don’t want to rush the purchase of an RV.
 While you are probably excited to get started with your first trip, buying an RV is a major financial decision that needs to be carefully considered before you jump in.
-Once you have done your homework and found the room in your budget for the RV purchase, you can sign on the dotted line with confidence.
+Once you have done your homework and found the room in your budget for the RV purchase, you can confidently sign on the dotted line.